LuxCoreRender/WindowsCompile/README.txt

 paste it in the command prompt via right click -> paste) The first run of the build process will take around 30 minutes (depending on your CPU) and the linking process may consume a lot of RAM.

+The compiled binaries are in Build_CMake\LuxCore\bin\Release\
+The pyluxcore.pyd binary is in Build_CMake\LuxCore\lib\Release
+You can run the script collect_compiled_binaries.bat to collect them.